Presents information about deployments in a single view. Contains:

 buttons to drill-down to child environments or services

-Those buttons will not be visible when there are no child environments or services.
+These buttons are not visible for deployments without child environments or services.

 See the Environments and Services section for more information on child deployments.